 Lady came from a Bureau of Land Management (BLM) holding facility at a prison in Florence, Arizona.
 Under the Wild Horse Inmate Program, incarcerated men domesticate mustangs and burros.
 She was adopted as untrained but there are also trained horses available.
 The inmates do all the training under the guidance of Randy Helm and other professionals.

 I’ve been casually looking for a horse for Byron since we settled in Arizona.
 We discussed the prison program and decided to go see the available saddle-trained horses.
-He could ride Mackenzie for a while until I finished the mustang’s training and felt confident that he’d be safe riding it.
+I figured that he could ride Mackenzie for a while until I finished the mustang’s training and felt confident that he’d be safe riding it.

 The prison’s adoption center had two geldings saddled and on display when we arrived.
 Their inmate handlers were in the saddles putting the horses through their paces.
 Each man happily answered our questions and told us the history of his mount.
 Unfortunately, these two horses were less than 15 hands (a hand is equal to four inches) tall and too short for our liking.
 Mr. Helm and the inmates discussed the inventory of horses still coming up in their training and identified a few potential candidates that were closer to our height preference.
 We were cleared to enter the prison’s holding facility and rode over in Mr. Helm’s truck.